 We believe that human life begins at conception and that the unborn child is a living human being.
 Abortion constitutes the unjustified, unexcused taking of unborn human life.
 Abortion is murder.
 We reject any teaching that abortions of pregnancies due to rape, incest, birth defects, gender selection, birth or population control, or the mental well‑being of the mother are acceptable.
 Job 3:16; Psalms 51:5, 139:14‑16; Isaiah 44:24, 49:1, 5; Jeremiah 1:5, 20:15‑18; Luke 1:44.

-We believe that God has ordained and created all authority consisting of three basic institutions: l) the Home; 2) the Church; 3) the State.
+We believe that God has ordained and created all authority consisting of three basic institutions: l) the Home; 2)the Church; 3)the State.
 Every person is subject to these authorities, but all (including the authorities themselves) are answerable to God and governed by His Word.
 God has given each institution specific Biblical responsibilities and has balanced those responsibilities with the understanding that no institution has the right to infringe upon the other, except that the godly home and the church should have a moral influence upon the state.
 The home and the church are autonomous and must honor and obey the highest power (God) above the higher powers (the state) whenever there exists a conflict of authority between the state and God’s Word.
-Romans 13:1-7; Ephesians 5:22-24; Hebrews 13:17; 1 Peter 2:13-14 II Samuel 23:3; Exodus 18:21, 22; Acts 4:19.
+But if any one of these institutions demands that we take an action contrary to God’s law, we must obey God regardless of the consequences.
+Romans 13:1‑7; Ephesians 5:22‑24; Hebrews 13:17; 1 Peter 2:13‑14 II Samuel 23:3; Exodus 18:21,22; Acts 4:19; 5:29; Daniel 3:17-18.